Service Definitions

 arguments: ['mysql:host=127.0.0.1;dbname=test', root, secret]

-Services don't have to be created just by simple instantiation of a class; they can also result from calling static methods or methods of other services:
+Services don't necessarily have to be created by simple class instantiation; they can also be the result of invoking static methods or methods of other services:

 services: